Best MTB grips 2025 – our testers' picks of the models that will improve your mountain bike's comfort and handling

 The PNW Loam MTB grips are made from the brand's ultra soft and tacky compound called 25a Duro 'Happy Camper', which on review Guy Kesteven noted gave him an exceptional grip and stuck to his hands extremely well in all conditions.

-The negative around the ultra soft compound was the inevitably splits/tears, that seemed to happen, for Guy, quite easily.
-However, in general he added they wore really well after several months of hard use, and at a great price not a disaster to replace should a tear occur.
+The negative around the ultra soft compound was the inevitably splits/tears, that seemed to happen quite easily.
+However, in general Guy added they wore really well after several months of hard use, and at a great price, they're not a disaster to replace should a tear occur.

 Guy also found the tapered sleeves helped tap the Loam's into place easily and securely once locked in, and the ride quality on the grips delivered loads of rich trail feedback with the ribbed tread that features multiple chevrons despite the softness still feeling relatively firm, and offering all the support you need when rallying hard.